lucasrmanhaes/lucasrmanhaes/README.md

-<p align="center">👋 Hello!
+<h1 align="center">👋 Hello!
 Welcome to my Github profile.
 <p> My name is Lucas and my nickname is "lucasmanhaes"!

 <p>🔭 Currently studying Systems Analysis and Development, and my focus is to act as Back-End dev